How to Build a Minimum Viable Product (MVP) for Startups: The Ultimate Guide

 Yes, this is true: instead of trying to cover most of the population, you should try to minimize and break down your target groups.
 When you build an MVP, your desire to make the end product popular among 100% of humanity is quite understandable.
 But this is not a viable option which might ruin the whole project with inevitable financial losses and burnout of you as a project owner.

 So concentrate mainly on those people who will be eager to purchase and use your product because they need it.
+For example, if your product is a service designed to help students who often search how to do their assignments, you’ll need to focus on understanding their specific pain points and habits.
 At this and the next stage, you will need to deeply analyze the target audience; it will be helpful both in the MVP creation and during the promotional campaign.

 When defining who your potential clients are, stick to the main points: